-Two years ago, Kepler was faced with the economic reality that we could not complete our federal accreditation effort.
+In 2010, Kepler had been faced with the economic reality that we could not complete our federal accreditation effort.
 This meant we could not retain our state authorization.
 Mike helped again by giving us the maximum time allowed to ensure our students could complete their degrees.

 During our visit this April, Mike and Karen were pleased that to hear of our graduates’ success.
 They were equally pleased to hear that Kepler is not going away but is still pursuing its mission of providing a high quality education for astrologers.

 One of the most exciting aspects of the Kepler program, for both students and faculty, is chance to bring multiple perspectives together through team-teaching, visiting lecturers and the juxtaposition of different astrological traditions in a single class.
 This tradition continues in our Certificate Program.
 Our students still have the opportunity to explore the origins of different techniques and how methods and philosophies have changed over the past 2,000 years.
 They get the chance to talk with and learn from different practicing astrologers.
 Those students who want to earn a Certificate diploma also get a grounding in the history of our craft and an appreciation of its cultural, social, political, and artistic impact.
 And best of all, because our program is online, we continue to welcome students from all over the world.